Tripling of the Superconducting Critical Current Density in BaFe$_2$(As$_{1-x}$P$_x$)$_2$ Retained After Pressure Release: Results and Discussion

+We then measured $T_c$, $J_c$, and $S$ in Sample~\#2B before pressurization and after pressurization.
+Figure~\ref{fig:fig5}(a) compares the temperature-dependent moment in each case, revealing a noticeable increase in $T^{onset}_c$ for both samples after the pressure cycle, plotted in the inset.
 Magnetic hysteresis loops were measured at temperatures of $2–22$ K before and after the pressure cycles.
-The 22 K results are shown in Fig.~\ref{fig:fig4}(b), and the remaining curves are provided in Supplementary Fig.~S2.
+The 22 K results are shown in Fig.~\ref{fig:fig5}(b), and the remaining curves are provided in Supplementary Fig.~S2.
 A clear second magnetization peak (SMP) is observed between $2–18$ K for both before and after pressure cycling.
 However, a striking change occurs at 22 K, where the SMP fully disappears after the pressure cycle.
-In the Ba122 family, such as Ni-, K-, and Co-doped compounds, the SMP has been associated with a crossover from collective (elastic) to plastic vortex creep~\cite{Sundar2017,Sundar2019,liu_doping_2018,liu_thickness_2024}, often accompanied by a rhombic-to-square vortex lattice transition~\cite{rosenstein_peak_2005,sundar_study_2017}.
-For overdoped P-doped Ba122, however, the SMP has been attributed to vortex lattice dislocations rather than a rhombic-to-square transition \cite{miu_smp_2020}.
+In the Ba122 family, such as P-, Ni-, K-, and Co-doped compounds, the SMP has been associated with a crossover from collective (elastic) to plastic vortex creep~\cite{Sundar2017,Sundar2019,miu_smp_2020, liu_doping_2018,liu_thickness_2024}, often accompanied by a rhombic-to-square vortex lattice transition~\cite{rosenstein_peak_2005,sundar_study_2017}.

 To investigate the disappearance of the SMP, we analyzed the vortex pinning mechanism using the pinning force $F_p = \mu_0 H J_c$~\cite{Kramer1973,Hughes1974,Yamasaki1993,Koblischka1998,Yang2008,Yamamoto2009,Fang2011,Luo2025}.
-We first calculated the field-dependent critical current density $J_c(B)$ using the Bean critical state model~\cite{Gyorgy1989,Talantsev2024BeanModel}, shown in Fig.~\ref{fig:fig4}(c–d).
+We first calculated the field-dependent critical current density $J_c(B)$ using the Bean critical state model Eq.(\ref{eq:Bean}) ~\cite{Gyorgy1989,Talantsev2024BeanModel}, shown in Fig.~\ref{fig:fig5}(c–d).
 These results clearly demonstrate that the SMP shifts and flattens after the pressure cycle and ultimately disappears at 22 K. Meanwhile, the overall $J_c$ increases, indicating enhanced vortex pinning.
-Next, we plot the normalized pinning force $f = F_p/F_{p,\mathrm{max}}$ against the reduced field $h = H/H(F_{p,\mathrm{max}})$ as shown in Fig.~\ref{fig:fig4}(e,f).
+Next, we plot the normalized pinning force $f = F_p/F_{p,\mathrm{max}}$ against the reduced field $h = H/H(F_{p,\mathrm{max}})$ as shown in Fig.~\ref{fig:fig5}(e,f).
 Here, $F_{p,\mathrm{max}}$ is the maximum pinning force, and $H(F_{p,\mathrm{max}})$ is the field at which this maximum occurs.
 According to the Dew-Hughes model, the normalized pinning force for three common pinning cases results in the following function forms \cite{Hughes1974, Luo2025}:

 The \(\delta\kappa\) point pinning mechanism arises when pinning sites locally modify the Ginzburg--Landau parameter,$\kappa = \lambda / \xi$, relative to the bulk value, producing a spatial variation in \(\kappa\) that generates a vortex pinning potential.
 Here, $\lambda$ is the penetration depth and $\xi$ is the coherence length.
 Normal point pinning is caused by defects such as non-superconducting inclusions or point defects and can be associated with $\delta T_c$ pinning ~\cite{Fang2011}.
 As the temperature approaches $T_c$, variations in the local transition temperature become increasingly important, creating regions of reduced condensation energy.
 Surface pinning originates from extended two-dimensional defects, including grain and twin boundaries, stacking faults, and dislocation arrays such as sub-grains.
 As well as plate-like precipitates, and even the surface of the superconductor.